Agilatech/gpout/README.md

 const numVals =  gpout.deviceNumValues(); // returns the number of paramters sensed
 ```
 ####Send command to device
-This device understands three commands:
+This device accepts commands in order to switch the level state of the gpio.
+Use the sendCommand function in either its synchronous or asynchronous form, with the single required parameter describing the desired action.
+The command parameter may take one of three forms:
 1. high : sets the gpio output to high (also thought of as 1 or true)
 2. low : sets the gpio output to low (also thought of as 0 or false)
 3. toggle : flips the gpio output to the opposite of the current condition

 Two functions accept commands, one syncronous and the other asynchronous
 1. sendCommandSync(command) : synchronously send the string command
-2. sendCommand(command, callback) : asynchronously send the string command, with the callback fucntion receiving err, status upon completion.
-Status is a numerical result, 1=successfull command, 0=N/A command, -1=bad command.
+2. sendCommand(command, callback) : asynchronously send the command string, with the callback fucntion receiving err, status upon completion.

 ```
 gpout.sendCommandSync('high');

-// or asynchronously
+// or asynchronously sendCommand(cmd, callback)
 gpout.sendCommand('toggle', function(err, status) {
     if (err) {
             console.err(`Error! ${err}`);